CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 ## **Step 3.
 Encrypt the file or directory**

+To ecrypt the files:

+* Load your private or secrete key (_sk exampl-your-name.sec_)

+*  your public key (_pk example-your-name.pub_)

+*  a CSC sensitive data services public key (_pk csc-sd-services.pub_) or any other recipeint public key (e.g. public key of your collaborator)

-Load your private or secrete key (_sk examplename.sec_), your public key (_pk examplename.pub_) or a recipient public key and load the file or directory you want to encrypt.
+*  and load the file or directory you want to encrypt.

-In this example we are loading two recipients public keys (_pk sds.pub_) and (_pk secondrecipientexample.pub_) and encrypting a file containing a dog image ( _dog.jpg_).
+In this example we are loading two recipients public keys (_pk csc-sd-services.pub_) and (_pk second-recipientexample.pub_) and encrypting a file containing a dog image ( _dog.jpg_).

 ```
-$ crypt4gh encrypt --sk examplename.sec --recipient_pk sds.pub --recipient_pk secondrecipeintexample.pub < dog.jpg
+$ crypt4gh encrypt --sk example-your-name.sec --recipient_pk csc-sd-services.pub --recipient_pk second-recipeintexample.pub < dog.jpg
 ```

 The tool will ask the password for your private key and next the data will be encrypted.

 ```
-Passphrase for bob.sec:
+Passphrase for example-your-name.sec:
 ```

 The tool will visualize the following and the extension of the original file will be changed to.c4gh, underlining that the encryption was successful.